adgayle/aws-saa-study-guide/saa.md

 * Files can be 0bytes - 5TB
 * There is unlimited storage available
 * Files are stored in buckets
+* File names are the keys and the file data are the objects
 * S3 bucket names are universal.
 That is they must be unique globally
-* Link to file example https://s3-eu-west-1.amazonaws.com/acloudguru
+* Link to file example https://s3-eu-west-1.amazonaws.com/mybucket-986
+* New object creation is strongly consistent
+* Deletes and overwrites of objects are eventually consistent
 ### Buckets
 * Universal namespace
 * Upload an object to S3 receive HTTP 200 code